-Private Trust Companies (PTCs) are most commonly used to act as trustees of private family trusts for wealthy families.
+Private Trust Companies (PTCs) or Private Trust Foundations (PTFs) are most commonly used to act as trustees of private family trusts for wealthy families.
 They can also act as trustees of commercial trusts and to hold special purpose vehicles (SPVs) in financial or other structures.

 The most popular use of a Private Trust Company (PTC) is as a trustee of private family trusts.
 Rather than transferring assets to a professional trustee, a PTC allows families to establish their own corporate trustee.